m2osw/advgetopt/tests/README.md

 access to the argument definitions.
 This happens in many places in Snap!
 However, we now have the ability to define an external definition for each file so it is possible to verify configuration files properly from any tool.

+    dev/coverage configuration_filenames,load_configuration_file,load_multiple_configurations,load_invalid_configuration_file

+**Note:** Since the parsing first requires the loading of the configuration file, these tests partially exercise the configuration loader implementation.

+## Configuration Loading (`config_file.cpp`) NOT COMPLETE

+This section checks the loading (and saving) of data in a configuration file.
+It also exercises all the supported configuration formats.

+    dev/coverage configuration_spaces,configuration_setup,config_line_continuation_tests,config_assignment_operator_tests,config_comment_tests,invalid_configuration_setup,missing_configuration_file

 ## Program & Project Names (`advgetopt_access.cpp`)